tomlarkworthy/animaxe/README.md

 Refactors
 ----------
 - change event propogation
+- displaceT should be moved into Chainable, but it requires popping state on save and restore.
+We maybe should rethink those
 - change order of playExample parameters
 - (partial) do all of canvas API methods
      - finish that API!
      - withinClip, withinTx, (done) withinPath